Eurasian Railway Meeting Convened in Beijing to Explore Connectivity Expansion

 During the first 11 months of 2024, cargo volume increased by 31% compared to the corresponding period in 2023.
 The vigorous growth is a motivation to expand the services.

-Several points were discussed, with the following key points on the agenda:
+Several points were discussed, with the following key items on the agenda:

 - Reduce transit times